Gigi Hadid Is Glowing In New Series Of Baby Bump Photos

 In the first photo of four, which she stated was taken at the 27-week mark of her pregnancy, Gigi glowed.

-The outdoor shoot was likely captured in an outdoor area of her family farm in Pennsylvania.
-She, her sister Bella and mother Yolanda have been living there throughout the coronavirus pandemic.
+The outdoor shoot was likely done somewhere on her family farm in Pennsylvania.
+Gigi, her sister Bella and mother Yolanda have been living there throughout the coronavirus pandemic.

 A clear blue sky dotted with fluffy white clouds was seen behind the young woman.
 She held the camera from a lower position near her body and shot the image upward.
 This put her growing belly front and center.
 She wore a dark blue crop top T-shirt and a pair of low-slung sweatpants.
 Her left hand was on the midpoint of her tummy.